Forensic Investigation : Prefetch File

 Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters

-The value is set as 3 by default as shown in the image above.
-The following values can be changed according to your prefetching needs.
-All the options that windows provide us with in order to customize prefetching are explained below:
+The system sets the value as 3 by default, as shown in the image above.
+You can change the following values according to your prefetching needs.

-The metadata that can be found in a single prefetch file is as following:
+The following metadata can be found in a single prefetch file:

 You can open the prefetch files location you can directly search for “prefetch “in the run command.